 The opening of the Pavilion marked an important milestone in Riverside Regional Medical Center's campus-wide transformation from a community hospital to a true regional medical center whose quality outcomes have earned national recognition.

 What is the Pavilion?

 The Pavilion is a 250,000 sq. ft., 3-story addition to Riverside Regional Medical Center that includes many features including: new operating room suites; endoscopy suite; 72 private patient rooms arranged in four wings; central sterile processing; pharmacy; and related services.
-More than 150 Riverside team members, both clinical and non-clinical were involved in planning, execution and training related to addition.
-The official opening of the Pavilion was January 28, 2013.
-At a cost of approximately $107 million (approx. $43 per square foot), the Pavilion features the latest in design but also delivers on the hallmarks of the Riverside Care Difference: Keep me safe.
+It officially opened January 28, 2013, at a cost of approximately $107 million.
+The Pavilion features the latest in design with the delivery of the hallmarks of the Riverside Care Difference: Keep me safe.
 Help heal me.
 Respect my wishes.
 Be kind to me.
 According to Dr. Pat Parcells, Administrator of Riverside Regional Medical Center at the time of the opening: "The loving, caring, high-quality care is going to be the same… but it is going to be streamlined, and the ambience and the family experience is going to be much enhanced."

 Why did Riverside build the Pavilion?